What You Should Know about Cleaning Your Endoscopy Equipment

 Are you caring for your endoscope equipment properly?
 If not, you might have to face certain consequences.
 At M.D.
-Endoscopy, we know just how important it is to clean and care for your equipment properly.
-Learn about a few of the consequences below that you can avoid by ensuring youu2019re following the proper cleaning methods for the types and brands of endoscopes you use in your procedures.
+Endoscopy we know just how important it is to clean and care for your equipment properly.
+Learn about a few of the consequences below that you can avoid by ensuring you're following the proper cleaning methods for the types and brands of endoscopes you use in your procedures.

 2 Major Consequences of Improper Cleaning

 Before using an endoscope on a patient, you should be sure that it has been cleaned, disinfected, and sanitized.
 If you skip any steps, it could result in the following:

 - Cross-Contamination: Failing to properly clean an endoscope can result in major complications for your patients.
 Using an endoscope on a patient that hasn't been thoroughly disinfected and sanitized could increase the risk of passing on a deadly or disabling infection to your patients.